 \subsection{Space complexity, effective sizes, and tree decomposition}

-The computations of the run-times of the hybrid method is complicated as it depends on three aspects: tree structure, time-complexity of the quantum algorithm and the space complexity of the quantum algorithm.
-All three issues are individually non-trivial; the tree structure can be very difficult to characterize (as is the case for the DPLL algorithm, see section~\ref{sec:discussion}); and the space and time complexities can depend on different features of the sub-instance.
+Three aspects complicate the task of determining the runtime of our hybrid algorithms: tree structure, time-complexity of the quantum algorithm and the space complexity of the quantum algorithm.
+All three issues are individually non-trivial.
+The tree structure can be very difficult to characterize (as is the case for the DPLL algorithm, see Section~\ref{sec:discussion}), and the space and time complexities can depend on different features of the sub-instance.
 Yet, their interplay is what determines the overall algorithm.

-As discussed in the previous section, the tree-size decomposition, together with the speed-ups the quantum algorithm achieves on the sub-trees (time complexity) determine the overall performance.
-In turn the tree-size decomposition depends on the tree structure, and on the space complexity of the algorithm, which determines the cut-off points.
-And finally, the tree structure also influences the shape of the sub-trees, looping back to the issue of quantum speed-ups on the sub-trees.

-We will address these three issues separately, focusing on settings where the situation can be made simpler.
-First and foremost, we will almost always assume we deal with exponentially large trees and query complexities, and in all the cases we will consider, the run times involving a single query will be polynomial (condition~\ref{it:meta3} of Theorem~\ref{th:metatheorem}).
-For this reason, we can ignore polynomial contributions, and in this case the query complexities and overall run-times are equated.
+We address these three issues separately, focusing on settings where the situation can be made simpler.
+First and foremost, we will almost always assume that we deal with exponentially large trees and query complexities, and in all the cases we will consider, the runtimes involving a single query will be polynomial (Condition~\ref{it:meta3} of Theorem~\ref{th:metatheorem}).
+For this reason, we can ignore polynomial factors, which implies that the query complexities and overall run-times are equated.

 Next, since we deal with tree search algorithms, we focus on quantum algorithms $\mathcal{A}_Q$, obtained by either performing Grover-based search, or quantum backtracking over the trees.
-For concreteness, we will imagine the search space to be one of partial assignments to a Boolean formula (so strings in $\{0,1, \ast\}$, $\ast$ denoting an unspecified value), although all our considerations easily generalize.
-We will refer to the natural representation, the vertex representation where to each vertex we associate the entire partial assignment (i.e.~$n$ symbols in $\{0,1,\ast\}$, so $\log_2(3) n$ bits).
+For concreteness, we will imagine the search space to be one of partial assignments to a Boolean formula (so strings in $\{0,1, \ast\}$, with $\ast$ denoting an unspecified value), although all our considerations easily generalize.
+We refer to the \concept{natural representation}, which is the vertex representation where to each vertex we associate the entire partial assignment (i.e.~$n$ symbols in $\{0,1,\ast\}$, so $\log_2(3) n$ bits).